 The older sibling of the two courses.
-Six sets of tees at each hole and nine pin placements on each green, provides for a multitude of possible shot making throughout your round.
+Six sets of tees at each hole and nine pin placements on each green provides for a multitude of possible shot making throughout your round.

 This hole can set the tone for a good day.
 Not being a long hole, the tee shot straight ahead gives way to a short iron to a big receptive green.
-Avoid the tree on left side near the green.
+Avoid the tree on the left side near the green.

-Par 3, straight a way with bunkers long left and right.
+Par 3, straight away with bunkers long left and right.
 Take notice of pin placement, this might call for one more club to get to the back of this green.

-Short dog leg right takes a well placed tee shot to the center or even left center of the fairway to avoid the tree cluster on the right.
+Short dog leg right takes a well-placed tee shot to the center or even left center of the fairway to avoid the tree cluster on the right.
 Next shot is up hill to a well guarded green.
 Bunkers are in the front and the back.
 Remember the shot to the green might call for one more club.

 Pull the driver out and let it go.
 Hitting the tee shot to the large landing area sets up the next shot to an elevated green with two tiers.
 This shot will most likely call for one or two clubs more to clear the bunker that guards the front and also to get to the second tier on the green.
 Avoid the deep left side bunker if possible.

 Start this hole with an elevated tee shot over water.
 Take on as much as you choose to get to the short grass.
 Staying left of the sycamore tree is the recommendation.
 The second shot is a lay up but stay left of center to be able to approach this large green from the best angle.
 Water and bunkers guard this green well.

 This hole is short but placement of the tee shot is more important than distance.
 Being in the flat part of this fairway gives look to the up hill green.
 If the pin is in the middle or back left go ahead and attack the pin but avoid the pin on the back right.
 This could result in a few extra strokes.

 This is a beautiful island green hole.
 Check yardage and club selection and then place your tee shot accordingly.